 Lonely blue jays and cardinals mark the days of midwinter, spreading color sparingly with their fretted flights above browned lawns and bare, grey trees.
 Even silver-haired snowbirds are growing weary of southern hibernation and long to return to the blooming laughter and hustle of families and children along street corners, park benches and backyard barbecues.

 The world moves with stiff joints and shallow breaths through mornings where the step from bed feels like an arctic swim, while our motivation to change seems as stuck as a Prius on the Pennsylvania Turnpike in an ice storm.
 With many weeks of cold still ahead, we are already growing irritated with wool coats, early evening’s darkness, frosted windshields and the settling reality that our hopes for the New Year have long since faded.

 The Polar Eskimos even had a word for this sensation, “perlerorneq,” which is translated by some to mean “feel the weight of life … weariness or a miserable sadness.”
 If that sounds depressing, then consider that Eskimos probably didn’t practice New Year’s resolutions!
 Remember those grand decisions about our lives several weeks ago that have fallen flat: to quit drinking, stop obsessing over Facebook, start attending church, break up with a boyfriend, or look for a new job?
 (Barely 8% of Americans are able to stay true to their New Year’s vows through the first week of the year.)
 Most of our hopes seem as frozen in winter lethargy as the green space at the park.

 Despite the trials of this season, I have learned that the midwinter blues can also enrich our spiritual life if we will allow it to.
-Here are three ways we can embrace the never-ending winter of 2014:
+Here are three ways we can embrace winter: